A simple lemon drop recipe with a bit of cranberry raspberry juice takes this vodka cocktail to a new level.

 In short: I’m in love.
 And you should be, too.

 Easy lemon drop cocktails with cranberry raspberry juice for a fun twist.

 - Yield: 2

 - 2 oz. triple sec (I love Cointreau when I can find it on sale)

 - 4 oz. cranberry-raspberry juice

 - Throw all the ingredients into a shaker.
 Add ice and shake well.
 Pour into a chilled glass with sugar on the rim.
 ENJOY.

-I’ll TELL you!
-Take a medium-thick slice of citrus (in this case, I used a lemon) and run it around the top edge of your glass.
-Quickly dip the rim of the glass in sugar (pour some sugar on a plate or dip it directly into a large container of the stuff) and VOILA!
-Be-youuu-tiful.
+Take a slice of lemon or lime and run it around the top edge of your glass.
+Quickly dip the rim of the glass in sugar (pour some sugar on a plate or dip it directly into a large container of the stuff) and boom!
+Done.
 If you don’t have any citrus around, you can dip your finger in water and run it around the top of your glass.
-Water on a plate also works well – dip the top of the glass into the water, then into the sugar, and BAM.
-All done.
+Water on a plate also works well – dip the top of the glass into the water, then into the sugar.